You can find Per on LinkedIn or Twitter. This is our recent interview with him, as part of our Kinsta Kingpin series.

 I guess one of the biggest challenges was figuring out my place in this world regarding my work.
 I’ve always been in a marketing/sales position, but rarely questioned whether that was something I felt passionate about, it was just something the course of life had brought me into.
 With Codeable, the answers to those kinds of questions became clearer, and I’ve come to realize that we all have unique sets of skills and gifts, but not all of us are lucky (or sometimes courageous) enough to find out what those are and put them to good use.

 I’m convinced my magic recipe was meeting and co-founding Codeable with Tomaz.
 We’re two very different persons with wildly different backgrounds and skills, but fortunately with a shared passion and vision: To build something that makes an impact on people’s lives, have fun while doing it, and grow both personally and professionally while making money at the same time.

-This diversity makes us a great team (now even more so with our employees), but it took some time to getting used to these dynamics.
+This diversity makes us a great team (now even more so with our employees), but it took some time to get used to these dynamics.